 An irregular heartbeat may simply feel odd or it may be the sign of a serious problem.
 Dr. Alberto Morales and the team at South Tampa Cardiology in Tampa, Florida, can diagnose and treat arrhythmia, the medical name for an irregular heartbeat condition.
-Call the office today to stay on top of your cardiac health.

 Dr. Morales reviews your symptoms, active conditions, and medical history, since some other health issues may trigger arrhythmias, such as pre-existing heart disease or thyroid gland problems.
 There are a number of monitoring tests that may also help in diagnosis.